10 Ways to Get Clients to Pay Faster

 It’s essential to state crystal-clear payment terms in your invoices, including the time frame in which you expect payment.
 The payment terms provide a starting point for any follow-up conversations and will set the stage if you need to discuss charging late fees or interest.
-Thirty days is a typical time frame for payment in many industries, although in our current era of digital payments, customers should be able to pay you more quickly if you use an online credit card payment option; for the most part, gone are the days when clients need to wait for accounting to cut checks.
+Thirty days is a typical time frame for payment in many industries, although, in our current era of digital payments, customers should be able to pay you more quickly if you offer an online credit card payment option.
+For the most part, gone are the days when clients need to wait for accounting to cut and early payment.

-If you plan to charge interest on late payments, you should state this clearly in your payment terms.
+If you plan to charge a late fee or interest on late payments, you should state this clearly in your payment terms.
 Be sure to point out the date from which interest will begin accruing.
-The additional cost of being behind on payment may have a large enough impact on your client’s bottom line to motivate a speedy turnaround.
+The additional cost of an overdue invoice, may have a large enough impact on your client’s bottom line to motivate an early payment and speedy turnaround.

-While it doesn’t completely eliminate the problem of outstanding invoices, one of the best ways to get clients to pay faster — and smooth out cash flow — is to require payment of a portion of the full amount up front, as a deposit, with the remainder due upon delivery.
+While it doesn’t completely eliminate the problem of outstanding invoices, one of the best ways to get clients to pay faster — and smooth out cash flow — is to require payment upfront, or a portion of the full amount as a deposit, with the final payment due upon delivery.
 This might seem like a big ask at first, but it’s actually an equitable arrangement that can help keep client relationships strong over the long term.
-Another option is to require payment when certain project milestones are reached, such as delivery of part of the project or order or when certain expenses are incurred.
+Another option is to require payment when certain project milestones are reached, such as the delivery of part of the project or order or when certain expenses are incurred.

 Take a page from online commerce businesses: Accept credit card payments and digital payments as well as checks.
 It’s easier than ever to set up your business to take credit cards and bank cards — for example, tools like Kabbage Payments make the payment process even more seamless by accepting major cards like Visa, MasterCard and American Express.